Exploring Herzberg’s Motivation Theory In The Workplace

 d.
 Interpersonal relationships: Quality of relationships with supervisors, colleagues, and subordinates.

 e.
-Organizational policies: Fairness of policies, rules, and procedures.
-This is something we hear from customers looking for training course material to present Personal Development Courses.
+Organizational policies: Fairness of policies, rules, and procedures is a concern we hear from customers looking for training course material to present Personal Development Courses.

 When these factors are inadequate or problematic, they can lead to dissatisfaction and unhappiness, but improving them alone does not result in long-lasting motivation or satisfaction.